Baja Fresh: International expansion

 The first location outside of the United States was open inside the Dubai Mall in Dubai in the United Arab Emirates in 2010 by franchise owner Vetra Investments.
 By the end of 2011, two additional locations were opened in Dubai at the Mall of the Emirates and Deira City Centre plus another location in Sharjah by the same franchisee.
 A fifth UAE location was opened at Mirdiff City Centre in Dubai in 2014.
-By the end of 2015, the lone location in Sharjah and the locations at the Dubai Mall and the Deira City Centre in Dubai were closed and replaced by new location in the Yas Mall in Dubai.
+By the end of 2015, the lone location in Sharjah and the locations at the Dubai Mall and the Deira City Centre in Dubai were closed and replaced by a new location in the Yas Mall in Dubai.
 In August 2016, Vetra opened a food truck in Dubai.
+By 2019, Vetra had quietly abandoned its Baja Fresh UAE website and there is no news when the franchisee had finally closed all of its Baja Fresh restaurants in the Dubai.

 The first location in East Asia opened in Singapore in 2012 by franchisee Gloria Foods Pte.
 Ltd. A second location in Singapore was opened in 2015.
+Both Singapore locations were quietly closed by 2021 when their website became inactive.

+The chain came to Portugal in 2020.

 La Salsa

 La Salsa has been a subsidiary of Baja Fresh since 2007 when La Salsa was acquired from CKE Restaurants.
 Similar to Baja Fresh, La Salsa is a chain of fast-casual Tex Mex restaurants that has locations throughout the United States with most of the restaurants located in Southern California.
 Since its acquisition, the company had always shared corporate headquarters offices with Baja Fresh.